 “Knowledge is power, and skills, once learned, can last a lifetime,” Bestry says.

-Consider cooking, music, or self-defense lessons.
+Consider cooking, self-defence, or music lessons.
 Pre-pay for a series of classes in

 ballroom dance, quilting, horseback riding, or scrapbooking–whatever delights the people on your list who thirst for knowledge, Bestry says.